ddragoti/SitePoint-Mobile-Channel/MicheleTameni/HelloSailfish.md

 ## Hello Sailfish
 ### Intro
-After Jolla won the last Mobile World Congress best tablet awards, interest in their operating system [SailfishOS] (https://sailfishos.org/) has grown.
+After [Jolla] (https://jolla.com/) won the last [Mobile World Congress best tablet awards],(https://identi.ca/jolla/image/gmyTYW_UTGW-uO4kiIObTw) interest in their operating system [SailfishOS] (https://sailfishos.org/) has rocketed.

-Sailfish is a modern and secure operating system built on top of the [Mer open source project], (http://merproject.org/) so it's like a classic Linux distribution with the great addition of the Jolla crafted Sailfish UI.
+Sailfish is a modern and secure operating system built on top of the [Mer open source project](http://merproject.org/) so it's like a classic Linux distribution with the great addition of the Jolla crafted Sailfish UI.
 There's no buttons on Sailfish devices, everything is handled with simple gestures, supported by an appealing design style.
 It's a really interesting platform, for both users and developers.
 In this article I'll show you how easy it is to develop on this new and promising platform.

 ### Developer environment set up
-The SDK is based on the QT Creator development environmen and a series of tools are available to build and test applications.
+The SDK is based on the QT Creator development environment and a series of tools are available to build and test applications.
 It contains the Mer build engine for cross compilation, an Emulator and all the API documentation.
 Sailfish SDK is supported on Linux, OS X and Windows, so you have no excuse to not give it a try.

 You need to install [VirtualBox](http://www.virtualbox.org/) and then download the SDK for your platform avaialable [here](https://sailfishos.org/develop/).